Please read Shipping FAQs BEFORE ordering!

 The Book of Boro

-IMPORTANT - FABRIC DELIVERY DELAYS COMING UP!
+IMPORTANT - FABRIC DELIVERY DELAYS!

 (temporary!)